psu13/mutable-hakyll/posts/aieeek.md

 about these bots taking over entire human jobs in the _short_ term is mostly nonsense.
-By short term here I mean a time period as long as it was supposed to take for self-driving cars to completely take over the world, which you might remember was supposed to be five or ten years.
-Right now just the fact that these models spend most of their time outright lying to you when you ask them questions, and no one seems to have improved that situation in the last five years means to me that you'd have to be a pretty big dipshit to actually use these machines to do real human jobs any time soon.
+By short term here I mean a time period as long as it was supposed to take for self-driving cars to completely take over the world, which you might remember was supposed to be five or ten years starting around 15 years ago.
+Right now just the fact that these models spend a lot of their time outright lying to you when you ask them questions, and no one seems to have improved that situation in the last five years means to me that you'd have to be a pretty big dipshit to actually use these machines to do real human jobs any time soon.
 On the other hand, I'm just a guy who has been ignoring "AI" for 40 years.
 So what do I know?

 Of course, as we all know, the computer industry is full of pretty huge dipshits who are somehow running things.
 But I would still be willing to bet anyone almost any number of